eikl/coffee/README.md

 * Make the css/html code that makes the webpage nice to look at
 * Figure out how to host the webpage with AWS
 * Figure out how to get internet in OH
+* Maybe implement a CO2 and TVOC (total volatile organic compound) sensor to create a sort of "pöhinäkerroin"